cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

-All SDKs version on the same cadence, and versioning is still done manually.
-To upgrade from `0.0.1` to `0.0.2`, for example:
+All SDKs version on the same cadence, and the versioning is still done manually.
+To upgrade all SDKs from `0.0.1` to `0.0.2`, for example, follow these steps:

 -   Bump the version numbers in these files to `0.0.2`:
     -   `sdk/go/project.json`